 Calming Supplements: A Small Addition, Not a Solution

-It's important to be honest: supplements are not a substitute for breathing, sleep, movement, and connections; they are at most a small addition, and for most, the evidence is moderate.
+It's important to be honest: Supplements are not a substitute for breathing, sleep, movement, and connections; they are at most a small addition, and for most, the evidence is moderate.
 However, three have been studied more than others in the context of stress and anxiety:

 - L-Theanine: An amino acid from green tea, linked to a feeling of calm alertness without drowsiness.